kpn-dsh/dsh-cli/user_guide.md

 * `password` - Each combination of a `platform` and a `tenant` is considered a separate entity with respect to authentication and authorization, and therefor needs a separate `password`.
-  This password can be obtained by logging in to the DSH console application for the `platform` and `tenant`, and selecting the `Resources > Secrets` menu.
+  This password can be obtained by logging in to the DSH console web application for the `platform` and `tenant`, and selecting the `Resources > Secrets` menu.
   There it will be listed as `system/rest-api-client`.